 - Once you find the stud, hold the stud finder flat and steadily against the wall where the stud is.
 Use a pencil to mark the position and you are good to go.

 You can use this method for practically any stud finder, even though they all work differently.
 Simply repeat this process as many times as needed in order to find all of the studs in the area of the wall that you will be working on.
-So now that you know how to use a stud finder, you will be able to use it for many different design projects within your home.
+Now you will be able to use it for many different design projects within your home.
 You could even help a friend out and teach them what you have just learned.

 However, if you ever have trouble using one, many will come with instructions.
 This is because all models function differently and some are harder to use than others.
 For your first one, you may want to consider the most basic type, which is the magnetic stud finder.
 Others can prove to be more efficient for specific jobs, but this type is still useful and will be fully capable of performing well enough in order to get your basic jobs done.
 If instructions don’t work, I’m sure there is someone that can personally teach you how to use a stud finder.